aolarchive/node-multipass/README.md

 ### Authentication
 #### API Authentication
 All requests to the API require authentication via an appId and appSecret.
 These are included in the request with a standard HTTP basic Authorization header.
-The appId and apPSecret are managed by a separate app included with Multipass.
+The appId and appSecret are managed by a separate app included with Multipass.

-Ex: `Authorization: basic base64{appId:appSecret}`
+Ex: `Authorization: basic {base64(appId:appSecret)}`

+The appId defines the scope of the data available from the API, usually associated with a certain application, and no request can access data outside their appId.

 #### UserId
 Most requests also require a userId (unless noted otherwise) which can be any string provided by the end user.
-The userId is unique per appId.
 It is included in the request with a custom header, `X-Multipass-User`.

 Ex: `X-Multipass-User: KorbenDallas`

+The userId defines a container of user data, and must be unique within a given appId.

+#### User Context
-The user context is the combination of an appId and userId, i.e. `{ appId:'', userId:'' }`, and used to identify a unique user object.
+The user context is simply the combination of an appId and userId, i.e. `{ appId:'', userId:'' }`, and used to identify a single unique user object.

 ### Method Override
 The API allows method override with POST, so for instance to perform a DELETE, you can perform a POST and include `_method="delete"` in the post body.